dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 > This prevents an existing deployment using DPoP for access token from having them included in ID Tokens accidentally.

+The OP MUST:
-The OP MUST perform all verification steps as described in [RFC9449] section 5.
+- perform all verification steps as described in [RFC9449] section 5.
+- calculate the `c_hash` from the authorization `code` just as the RP id.

-In addition, the OP MUST also confirm the DPoP JWT `code` claim matches the `code` value in the token request.
+- confirm the `c_hash` in the DPoP JWT matches its calculated `c_hash`

 ## Token Response